- Top 10 Best Golf Balls For High Handicappers

 What is the Diameter of a Golf Ball?

-Each ball must be made to a similar diameter to ensure that a playing advantage is not gained.
+Each good ball must be made to a similar diameter to ensure that a playing advantage is not gained.
 The official rules state that a golf ball must be spherical in shape and be no less than 1.68-inches (42.7mm) in diameter.

 How Much Does a Golf Ball Weigh?